-Investigation Report of CEMS Exceedances Date 1 - 29 February 2024 Time Continuous Monitoring throughout February 2024 Monitoring Location Continuous Environmental Monitoring Systems (CEMS) Parameter Various emission parameters of the Centralised Air Pollution Control Unit (CAPCS), Cogeneration Units (CHPs), and Ammonia Stripping Plant (ASP) Exceedance Description 1.
-Continuous monitoring was carried out at the CAPCS, CHPs, and ASP throughout the reporting period using the CEMS.
-According to the EM&A Manual, an exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3 and 2.5 of the EM&A Manual (Version F) for the CAPCS, CHPs, and ASP respectively.
+Investigation Report of CEMS Exceedances Date 1 - 31 May 2024 Time Continuous Monitoring throughout May 2024 Monitoring Location Continuous Environmental Monitoring Systems (CEMS) Parameter Various emission parameters of the Cogeneration Units (CHPs), Ammonia Stripping Plant (ASP), and Standby Gas Flaring Unit Exceedance Description Continuous monitoring was carried out at the CAPCS, CHPs, and ASP throughout the reporting period using the CEMS.
+According to the EM&A Manual, an exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3, 2.4, and 2.5 of the EM&A Manual (Version F) for the CAPCS, CHPs, Standby Flare, and ASP respectively.
 The concentrations of the concerned air pollutants were monitored on-line by the CEMS.
-Exceedances of various emission parameters were recorded on the CEMS including: Odour from CAPCS; • NO x and SO 2 from CHP1; • NO x and SO 2 from CHP2; • NO x and SO 2 from CHP3; and • NO x , SO 2 , and NH 3 from ASP.
-2. The Contractor has investigated the cause of the exceedances and identified that: The exceedances of Odour from CAPCS; NO_x and SO2 from the CHPs; and the exceedances of NO_x, SO2, and NH3 from ASP occurred due to system instability. • Regarding the exceedances of Odour from the CAPCS, the Contractor has identified that a faulty sensor for H_2S may be the source of the problem, as the Total Odour value is calculated based on the sensor readings for H_2S and NH_3 for the CAPCS.
+Exceedances of various emission parameters were recorded on the CEMS including: \circ NO x and SO 2 from CHP1; \circ NO x and SO 2 from CHP2; \circ NO x and SO 2 from CHP3; \circ NO x , SO 2 , NH 3 , and HCl from the ASP; and HF from the Standby Gas Flaring Unit • The Contractor has investigated the cause of the exceedances and identified that: • The exceedances of NO_x and SO_2 and from the CHPs; NO_x , SO_2 , and NH_3 from the ASP occurred due to system instability.
 Regarding the NO_x exceedances from CHP1, the Contractor has identified that the Co-gen unit may have been burning lubrication oil, which caused many of the exceedances.
 Regarding the NO_x exceedances from CHP2, the Contractor has identified that the exceedances may be attributed to the frequent stopping/ starting of the system.
-Regarding the NO_x exceedances from CHP3, the Contractor has identified that the exceedances may be reduced by overhauling the CHP3.
-Regarding the SO2 exceedances from the CHPs, a quality assurance level 2 test (QAL2) was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
+Regarding the NO_x exceedances from CHP3, the Contractor has identified that the exceedances may be reduced by various fine- tuning measures.
+Regarding the SO2 exceedances from the CHPs, SO2 sampling and testing was completed by a third-party laboratory that showed lower SO2 values than those reported by the CEMS.
 The lower values measured by the laboratory was attributed to methane gas interference.
-Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas interference.
-The MT and IEC have reviewed the proposal and have no objections after the Contractor has addressed all comments. • The various exceedances from the ASP can be attributed to two items: a
+Based on this study, it was proposed to implement a correction factor in the CEMS to adjust for the methane gas